-Aeon Archaeology was commissioned by Mr Stuart Alcock, hereafter the Client, to carry out an archaeological evaluation as part of the proposed construction of a new rear extension at Dovedale, Wrexham Road, Hope, Flintshire LL12 9NB, hereafter the Site (NGR SJ 30971 58588) (figure 01 and 02).
+Aeon Archaeology was commissioned by Mr Stuart Alcock, (hereafter the Client), to carry out an archaeological watching brief as part of the proposed construction of a new rear extension at Dovedale, Wrexham Road, Hope, Flintshire LL12 9NB, (hereafter the Site), (NGR SJ 30971 58588) (figures 01 and 02).

-The archaeological evaluation was undertaken on 1st June 2020.
+An archaeological evaluation was undertaken on 1st June 2020 which revealed the presence of part of Wat's Dyke in the vicinity of the property Dovedale.
+Following the discovery it was recommended by the Development Management Archaeologist (DMA) at the Clwyd-Powys Archaeological Trust (CPAT) that a watching brief be maintained during the excavation of the foundation trenches comprising of the footprint for the new rear extension.
+The watching brief was maintained on 2nd June 2020.
 Full planning permission was secured by the Client on 18th December 2018 (Application Ref: 059170) with the following condition concerning archaeology being applied to the consent: